-The UVJC is a member congregation of the United Valley Interfaith Project, (UVIP) a consortium of local faith-based organizations working for social justice through community organizing.
-The UVIP currently focuses on immigrant support, economic justice, and “Aging with Dignity”.
-If you would like to get involved in the work of the UVIP, you may contact Carolyn Gordon at email@example.com or directly contact firstname.lastname@example.org
+- United Valley Interfaith Project (UVIP): The UVJC is a member congregation of the UVIP, a consortium of local faith-based organizations working for social justice through community organizing.
+Past and some current work of the UVIP has focused on Immigrant Justice, Economic Justice and Aging with Dignity.
+The UVIP invites your input on other issues to address.
+One possibility under consideration is Climate Change.
+For more information or to get involved in the work of UVIP, contact Carolyn Gordon at firstname.lastname@example.org.

 Consider attending a Social Action Committee meeting, sharing your ideas with a committee member or helping plan and organizing one or more of the activities listed above.
 To get involved contact UVJCSocAction@gmail.com or a member of the Steering Committee:

 Carolyn Gordon: email@example.com